Deploy a Gridsome site

 After deploying your site, you will receive a unique subdomain for your project on

 *.pages.dev.
 Every time you commit new code to your Gridsome project, Cloudflare Pages will automatically rebuild your project and deploy it.
-You will also get access to preview deployments on new pull requests, so you can preview how changes to your site look before deploying them to production.
+You will also get access to on new pull requests, so you can preview how changes to your site look before deploying them to production.